MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-for-your-organization/contact-pstn-service-desk.md

   - **Name your port order** - Provide an easy-to-remember name for your port request.

-  -  **Requested porting date/time** - The date and time on which you want the numbers to port over to Microsoft.
+  -  **Requested porting date/time** - The date and time on which you want the numbers to port to Microsoft.
 Please note that this is not a guaranteed porting date, since the current number owner has to approve our port request first.

   - **List of porting numbers** - The list of phone numbers that you would like to port to Microsoft.
 Upload a csv file with the list of phone numbers.

   - **Letter of authorization (LOA)** - Attach a signed and filled out LOA here.
-We cannot process a port request without a LOA.
+We cannot process a port request without an LOA.

-- **Address Update** – Update emergency calling address: NOTE: This applies to select countries only.
+- **Address Update** – Update emergency calling address: Note that this field applies to select countries only.

   - **Location id** - The location Id for your emergency address.

   - **List of phone numbers** - The list of phone numbers for which you want to change the emergency address (enter your desired address in the Description field).
 Upload a csv file with the list of phone numbers.

-If you select Country = France, date = 8/14/2021 and time = 10am, then the request will be executed on 8/14/2021 at 10 a.m.
+***Date and Time.** If you select Country = France, date = 8/14/2021 and time = 10am, then the request will be executed on 8/14/2021 at 10 a.m.
 French time.

 #### Case title